fabioyamate/vimfiles/README.md

 ### Removing

-1. Delete the relevant section from the `.gitmodules` file.
+1. Run `git rm --cached path_to_submodule` (no trailing slash).
-2. Delete the relevant section from `.git/config`.
+2. Delete the relevant section from the `.gitmodules` file.
-3. Run `git rm --cached path_to_submodule` (no trailing slash).
+3. Delete the relevant section from `.git/config`.
 4. Commit
-5. Delete the now untracked submodule files
+5. Delete the untracked submodule files
 6. `rm -rf path_to_submodule`

 Extracted from: http://stackoverflow.com/questions/1260748/how-do-i-remove-a-git-submodule